anddis/med4way/README.md

 ### Installation

-To install the current version of `med4way` directly from GitHub, type
+To install the current version of `med4way` directly from GitHub, run:

 	net install med4way, from("https://raw.githubusercontent.com/anddis/med4way/master/")

-from within a web-aware Stata.
+from within a web-aware Stata (version 13+).

+For older versions of Stata, download and extract the [zip file](https://github.com/anddis/med4way/archive/master.zip) and then run:

+    net install med4way, from(mydir)

+from within Stata, where *mydir* is the directory that containes the extracted files.

+After installation, see the help file:

+    help med4way

-To download in the current working directory the datasets needed to run the example code in the help file, type
+To download in the current working directory the datasets needed to run the example code in the help file, type:

 	net get med4way, from("https://raw.githubusercontent.com/anddis/med4way/master/")